 How We Fund:

-Plow to Plates operates in two funding cycles per year.
+Plow to Plates operates in two funding cycles per year (spring and fall).
 In cases of emergencies and special opportunities, we may issue special invitations to apply.

 Here are the dates for the next application cycle:

 Application available on line: September 1, 2019